ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

   .. image:: compare7.png
     :width: 500

 At this point in the process it is desirable that the density undershoots the experimental data because we can manually assign momentum losses to increase the density upstream of the targets (decreasing the density upstream does not have as convienent a "tool").
 In the next section we take a relatively straightforward approach by manually assigning momentum loss "friction fractions" :math:`F_{fric}` on each individual flux tube.
-See the documentation for `267`_ for a definition of :math:`F_{fric}`.
-For a grid such as ours, with many rings in the SOL, this can be a time-consuming process but it generally is not too complicated.
+See the documentation for :ref:`267` for a definition of :math:`F_{fric}`.
+For a grid such as ours with many rings in the SOL, this can be a time-consuming process but it generally is not too complicated.
 To save time, we will outline a semi-empirical method that can be used to automatically assign :math:`F_{fric}` along each flux tube.
 The time saved by this approach comes at the cost of a little extra complication.

 Assigning flux tube momentum losses (advanced)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^